StrangerLab/Stranger-Genomics-Lab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-**Our team is composed of a diverse group of scientists and researchers specializing in computational genomics.
+**Our team is composed of a group of scientists and researchers specializing in computational genomics.
 With a strong emphasis on integrating computational methods with genomics research, our lab team includes bioinformaticians, geneticists, data scientists, and research technicians.**

 # Current Lab Members